-As a Solar Analytics user, you’ll know that your site is constantly being monitored for faults and you receive alerts and notifications when something is wrong or your system is under-performing.
-We call this active monitoring.
+As a Solar Analytics energy management user, you’ll know that your site is constantly being monitored for faults and you receive alerts and notifications when something is wrong or your system is under-performing.
+We call this performance monitoring.
 So how does this work, exactly?

-This active monitoring service can detect and identify many of the issues that occur within PV systems, such as string faults, inverter malfunctions, panel shading, and grid voltage issues.
+Solar Analtyics' performance monitoring can detect and identify many of the issues that occur within PV systems, such as string faults, inverter malfunctions, panel shading, and grid voltage issues.
 Alongside this we can also determine faults of a less physical nature, including communications errors and incorrect system configurations.
-We’ll explore an example of a site which is experiencing regular high grid voltage causing the inverter to shutdown as we explain how our active monitoring works in more depth.
+We’ll explore an example of a site which is experiencing regular high grid voltage causing the inverter to shutdown as we explain how our performance monitoring works in more depth.